 If your dentist has recommended antibiotics, the first symptom to go away will be tooth pain.
 After you take the required antibiotic, it will start working within 1 to 4 hours of starting the treatment, which is the time it takes to eliminate tooth pain.

 Usually, the effects kick in quickly, but it will take longer in some cases.
 Therefore, taking antibiotics on an empty stomach might help since your body will process them faster.
 However, taking medications with meals is recommended to lower the possibility of discomfort.
+If your dentist has recommended tooth abscess antibiotics, the first symptom to go away will be tooth pain.
+After you take the required antibiotic, it will start working within 1 to 4 hours, answering the common question: how soon will antibiotics stop tooth pain?

 When Will Tooth Abscess Swelling Disappear?